netzulo/qaiops/README.rst

 Contributing
 ~~~~~~~~~~~~

-We welcome contributions to BDOC-core!
+We welcome contributions to **qaiops**!
 These are the many ways you can help:

 * Submit patches and features
 * Make BDOC-core ( *new updates to improve main library* )